In this post we compare Minikube, MicroK8s and KinD as different approaches to build multi-node cluster locally.

 Is Docker desktop bad?

 In the previous post about docker desktop as a single-node Kubernetes cluster setup, I touched on the deprecation of docker-shim.
 Now that CRI beats OCI as the standard for container runtime, the docker runtime will no longer be supported by Kubernetes.
 Also deprecated is docker-shim, the temporary interface that had make Docker runtime work in Kubernetes.
 This was announced in December 2020, and is coming through in Kubernetes 1.23, expected Oct 2021.
 However, docker desktop still uses docker runtime in it’s single-node Kubernetes cluster.
-This essentially renders itself a in-compliant Kubernetes environment.
+This essentially renders itself a non-compliant Kubernetes environment.

-The other three: Minikue, MicroK8s and Kind are all certified CNCF project.
+The other three: Minikue, MicroK8s and KinD are all certified CNCF project.
 I will further discuss how to choose among them.
 These projects are technologies that takes different approach to address the challenges with deploying multiple nodes in local environment (e.g. my laptop).

 The challenge with running a Kubernetes cluster with multiple nodes locally is how to manage these nodes.
 They are separate virtual resources that need to be isolated from computing perspective, and connected as a cluster.
 This is typically the use case of a Type II hypervisor, or alternatively, it can also be implemented with container technology.
 This layer of technology (referred to as drivers) makes a big difference.